ingredient guide

 Factor 1

-Professional dermatology access
+1. Professional dermatology access

 Factor 2

-A simple, consistent basic routine
+2. A simple, consistent basic routine

 The routines that do get described are four to six steps, not elaborate.
-If I'm naming one product as an example of what fits into this category, it's something like Anua's Heartleaf 77 Toner — a plain, calming step, not the reason for clear skin on its own.
+One example of what fits into this category is something like Anua's Heartleaf 77 Toner — a plain, calming step, not the reason for clear skin on its own, just one plausible piece of a routine that's consistent rather than elaborate.

 Factor 3

-Healthy habits, when the schedule allows
+3. Healthy habits, when the schedule allows

 Factor 4

-Makeup, lighting, and editing
+4. Makeup, lighting, and editing

 Factor 5

-Genetics
+5. Genetics

 FAQ

-Questions I keep getting about this explainer
+Questions readers ask about this explainer

 Read next